David-Vandensteen/neocore/README.md

 .\mak.bat dist:exe
 ```
 ## Create a project
-With powershell (you need to "be" in neocore folder root path)
+With cmd (*not Powershell*) you need to "be" in neocore folder root path

 * Replace `c:\my-git\myGame` with your real path.